Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/mmgr/mmgr.rst

 .. note::

-    ηCMS allows deleting only files not used in links located on the website pages.
+    ηCMS allows to delete only files that are not used in links located on the website pages.

 .. image:: img/mmgr_img7.png
     :align: left

-Open the editor for text files. `F4` key opens the editor for the selected text file.
+Open the editor for text files. `F4` key opens the selected text file in the editor.

 .. image:: img/mmgr_img8.png
     :align: left